 But you'll look sweet on the seat

 Of a bicycle built for two !

-It is always surprising to the VV that, despite the invention of the wheel, it took so long for the bicycle to be invented.
-And, like so many other events that we tend to take for granted these days, the main development of the machine occurred in the Victorian era.
+It is always somewhat surprising that, despite centuries of mankind using the wheel, it took so long for the bicycle mode of transport to be invented.
+And, like so many other events that we tend to take for granted today, the main refinements of development occurred during the Victorian era.

-However, it is fair to say that its innovation dates back to 1817 when the German Baron, Karl von Drais, was to invent his 'Laufmaschine' - what was basically little more than a wooden, foot-propelled running machine.
+However the main innovation dates back to 1817 when the German Baron, Karl von Drais, created his 'Laufmaschine' - basically little more than a foot-propelled running machine.

-A year later, the English version (above) was patented by Denis Johnson, and proved to be quite a craze at the time, though Keats called it 'the nothing of the day'.
-The fate of the 'pedestrian curricle' was to be one of ridicule.
-It was nick-named the hobby or dandy horse - due to the style of foppish young men who often used to ride it.
-And Keats was right when he surmised that its popularity would be short-lived.
-The constant pushing along the ground quickly wore out the soles of the gentlemen's shoes, and those riders persisting in using the sideways were frequently stopped and fined two pounds - which was quite an enormous sum at the time.
+A year later, the English version (above) was patented by Denis Johnson, and became quite an overnight craze, though Keats was to call it 'the nothing of the day'.
+He was not the only one to initially ridicule the 'pedestrian curricle', also nick-named the hobby, or dandy horse due to the style of foppish young men who often took up the sport.
+And, as far as such prototypes were concerned, Keats was right to assume them a fad.
+The constant pushing along the ground quickly ruined the soles of boots, and riders who persisted in using the pavements or sideways were frequently stopped and fined two pounds.
+Quite an enormous amount at the time.

-The real success came after 1890 when the 'Safety Bicycle' was produced, with brakes and gears and identical wheels which were cushioned on pneumatic tyres.
-This design has remained more or less constant and is very much the standard shape upon which we all wheel around today - though rarely on bicycles made for two.
+The turning point for general use came after 1890 when the 'safety bicycle' was produced, which included brakes and gears, but also equally-sized wheels cushioned on pneumatic tyres.
+This design has remained more or less constant and is the standard shape on which we wheel around today; though we rarely embark on the bicycles that are made for two.